 If you work a physically demanding job, such as one where you work in a warehouse, there is always a risk for on-the-job injuries.
-You might work in labeling, inventory management, materials or assembly.
+You might work in labeling, inventory management, materials, or assembly.
 Maybe you’re packing orders, or you help load trucks and organize shipments.
 These jobs are an important part of supply chain management.
 They all help keep goods and services moving through the economy — but this doesn’t come without risk to your body.

 According to the Bureau of Labor Statistics, there were 16 fatalities in 2011, in the warehouse industry, and 5.5 workplace injuries for every 100 full-time workers.

-Let’s go over what some of the most common on-the-job injuries for warehouse workers are and information you need to know about what lengths your employer has to go to in order to keep their employees safe.
+Let’s go over what some of the most common on-the-job injuries for warehouse workers are and the information you need to know about what lengths your employer has to go to in order to keep their employees safe.

 Warehouse Industry On-the-Job Injuries